China springs a leak before springing rate cut

 "From a fairness point of view, policies need to be kept a secret because there is definitely a first-mover's advantage in the short-term," said Zhou Hao, an economist at ANZ Bank in Shanghai.

-Ironically, the effect of such leaks can be blunted by the fact that mainland financial markets are riddled with rumor.
+Ironically, the effect of such leaks can be blunted by the fact that mainland financial markets are riddled with rumour.

 Another WeChat message that went around on Sunday had falsely said the PBOC would cut rates by 50 basis points later that day.